Mapotempo/optimizer-api/docs/Point.md

+# Point

-Represent a point in space, it could be called as a __location__ with latitude and longitude coordinates.
+Represent a point in space, it could be called as a **location** with latitude and longitude coordinates.
 With coordinates

 ```json
   "points": [{
       "id": "vehicle-start",